junghs1040/2021_AI_Robot_Hackathon/README.md

 the robot uses the usb camera to detect the object(bowl). we use YOLOv3-tiny to detect the object

-If the robot detected the object(bowl) and position then the robot will calculate inverse kinematics of the manipulator and move the manipulator to object.
+If the robot detected the object(bowl) and its position. then the robot will calculate inverse kinematics of the manipulator and move the manipulator to the object.

 ## 3. Related Source
 - [darknet_ros](https://github.com/leggedrobotics/darknet_ros)